 South Asia's marine and coastal ecosystems are of paramount importance for the social and economic wellbeing of the region, with activities such as fishing, shrimp farming, tourism and shipping contributing to income, food security and the livelihoods of millions of people, many of which are poor.
 Yet, despite their immense importance, these ecosystems are being rapidly degraded, due to unsustainable development, overpopulation of coastal areas, overexploitation of resources, land-based pollution and habitat modification and destruction.
-Climate change is likely exacerbate these negative impacts.
+Climate change is exacerbating these negative impacts.
 An urgent regional response is needed to restore and maintain healthy coastal and marine habitats and species, ensuring coastal protection and the provision of ecosystem services.

-Of all the initiatives that have been launched at national at international levels with the aim of addressing these issues, the most relevant for our region is the South Asian Seas Action Plan (SASAP), which was developed under the umbrella of the UNEP Regional Seas Programme and adopted in 1995 by the five South Asian maritime countries, Bangladesh, India, Maldives, Pakistan and Sri Lanka.
+Of all the initiatives that have been launched at national and international levels with the aim of addressing these issues, the most relevant for our region is the South Asian Seas Action Plan (SASAP), which was developed under the umbrella of the UNEP Regional Seas Programme and adopted in 1995 by the five South Asian maritime countries, Bangladesh, India, Maldives, Pakistan and Sri Lanka.
 The objective of SASAP is to protect and manage the marine environment and related coastal ecosystems of the South Asian Seas (SAS) region, through the promotion of sustainable development.
 The SASAP emphasizes the need for establishing a regional cooperative network of activities concerning concrete subjects of mutual interest for the whole region.

-It is within this spirit of cooperation and commitment to sustainable development that this document, the Regional Marine and Coastal Biodiversity Strategy (MCBS) for the South Asian Seas Region, has been framed.
-The aim of the MCBS is to address the issues threatening marine biodiversity, by supporting the achievement of the Aichi Biodiversity Targets in marine and coastal habitats through strengthening implementation of and coherence of actions under National Biodiversity Strategies and Action Plans (NBSAP) for 2011-2020 period.

-The development of the MCBS was approved by the South Asian Sea's (SAS) Inter-ministerial Meeting in 2013.
-This First Order Draft of the Regional Marine and Coastal Biodiversity Strategy provides initial identification of Regional Targets and Action Plans for the SAS region, prepared based on thematic desk review studies conducted during 2013/2014 and a regional technical workshop held in Colombo in July 2014.
-This document was then shared amongst the workshop participants for comments and the amended FOD is being circulated for further enhancement of the document prior to a second regional workshop tentatively planned during the second quarter of 2015.
-The final strategy will be presented to the 2015 SAS Inter-ministerial Meeting for Endorsement.
+It is within the spirit of cooperation and commitment that this document, the Regional Marine and Coastal Biodiversity Strategy (MCBS) for the South Asian Seas Region, has been framed.
+The aim of the MCBS is to address the issues threatening marine biodiversity, by supporting the achievement of the Aichi Biodiversity Targets, which are also reflected in SDG's 2030 targets related to marine and coastal habitats, through strengthening implementation of and coherence of actions under National Biodiversity Strategies and Action Plans (NBSAP) for 2011-2030 period.
+The development of the MCBS was approved by the 5th Intergovernmental Meeting of Ministers of the South Asian Seas Programme (5IMM-SASP).
+This First Order Draft (FOD) of the Regional Marine and Coastal Biodiversity Strategy provided initial identification of Regional Targets and Action Plans for the SAS region, prepared based on thematic Desk Review Studies conducted during 2013/2014 and the Regional Technical Workshop held in Colombo in July 2014.
+This document was then shared amongst the workshop participants for comments and the amended document was recirculated for further enhancement and revised accordingly with necessary inputs received from the Member States.
+Review of the report finally vetted by the SAS Member States during the Consultative Workshop held in Malé, Maldives, from 12-13 September 2018.